JayCesar/JayCesar/README.md

 📚 I have a strong interest in organization and I am quite into programs that have that goal;

-🎥 I really enjoy editing videos and I have a channel where I upload videos from time to time;
+🎥 I really enjoy editing videos, I have already worked with it and sometimes I upload videos on my channel;

 💂 I won an international scholarship in London, where I improved my English and had unforgettable experiences;